-- •For proper oven performance and operation, DO NOT block or obstruct the oven vent duct located on the right side of the air grille. - •Avoid touching oven vent area while oven is on and for several minutes after oven is turned off.
+- •For proper oven performance and operation, DO NOT block or obstruct any of the vents located on the island trim (air grille). - •Avoid touching oven vent area while oven is on and for several minutes after oven is turned off.
 When the oven is in use, the vent and surrounding area become hot enough to cause burns.
-After oven is turned off, DO NOT touch the oven vent or surrounding areas until they have had sufficient time to cool. - Other potentially hot surfaces include rangetop, areas facing the rangetop, oven vent, surfaces near the vent opening, oven door, areas around the oven door and oven window. - •The misuse of oven doors (e.g. stepping, sitting, or leaning on them) can result in potential hazards and/or injuries.
+After oven is turned off, DO NOT touch the oven vent or surrounding areas until they have had sufficient time to cool. - •Other potentially hot surfaces include rangetop, areas facing the rangetop, oven vent, surfaces near the vent opening, oven door, areas around the oven door and oven window. - •The misuse of oven doors (e.g. stepping, sitting, or leaning on them) can result in potential hazards and/or injuries.